kangasbros/django-bitcoin/README.markdown

 Easy way to convert currencies from each other: `btc2usd, usd2btc, eur2btc, btc2eur`

+Also currency2btc, btc2currency for any currencies on bitcoincharts.com

 ```django
 {% load currency_conversions %}
 Hi, for the pizza: send me {{bitcoin_amount}}BTC (about {{ bitcoin_amount|btc2usd }}USD).